JDSweet/MarketSharp/README.md

 The project is licensed under the MIT license.

 Note: This project is currently in a mostly usable state.
-Prices fluctuate based on supply/demand curves and a definable inflation modifier on a market-by-market basis.
+Prices fluctuate in a somewhat rational way based on supply/demand curves and a definable inflation modifier on a market-by-market basis (that you can modify to manually simulate the effects of natural disasters and various government and private entities on the cost of goods and services).
 Tests are included in the Market class, to demonstrate how the class should be used and the set-up steps required in order for it to work as intended.